Removing a Gas Fire

 Additional Costs

-There are a range of added jobs that you may choose to pay for along with having a gas fire installed.
+There are a range of added jobs that you may choose to pay for along with removing a gas fire.
 Let’s take a closer look at some prominent examples.

 Gas Safety Certificate

-While these certs are legally required for landlords, other homeowners may also be interested in having this cert, such as if you’re planning to sell your property.
+While a Gas Safety Certificate is legally required for landlords, other homeowners may also be interested in having this cert, such as if you’re planning to sell your property.

 This job involves inspecting a property before a cert is handed over.
 The following steps are involved: